Why You Still Need an Agent When Buying a New Construction Home

 When you get to hand-select so many elements of your home, you’ll be tempted to go overboard.
 In some instances, the highest profit margin for builders is in the upgrades — don’t count on them to suggest faux marble countertops over the real thing.

-- Lighting: The lighting upgrades builders offer are typically generic, and you can easily replace lighting on your own, or for a lower cost with an electrician.
+- Lighting: The lighting upgrades builders offer are typically generic, and you can easily replace lighting on your own or with an electrician for a lower cost.

 - Crown molding: This design choice is an expensive upgrade, but doesn’t cost much for builders to install.
 On the back end, this elaborate molding won’t add to the value of your home.